craftofelectronics/craftofelectronics-planning.github.com/_posts/2012-06-20-theory-of-craft.md

 # Lots of Concept Maps

+This post is a recap of work in progress; we are (so far) improvising much of what we're doing, so the notes should be taken in that vein.
+Think of it as a transcript from an improv session rather than a polished essay on fully-baked thoughts at this point.

 ## Initial Questions

-*What are the learning objectives for a craft-first course in a given context?*
+*What are the learning objectives for a craft-first course in the context of Berea College?*

-This may be the question we've been trying to answer over the past couple of days.
+This is the question we've been trying to answer over the past couple of days.
 Hence, we looked at existing projects at the intersection of computing, craft, and electronics.
 A list of projects is available [here][etherpad].
 The skills necessary to successfully complete these projects lead us towards identifying learning objectives.

 ## Bloom is Everywhere